 Gianna’s work has been exhibited at Art Depot 798 in Beijing, China, ObjectIfs in Singapore, as well as the Meyerhoff Gallery, Decker Library and Main 0 Gallery at MICA.
-Her first solo show featuring the body of work Q&A was set to open October 2020 in the Pinkard Gallery (due to Covid-19, it was moved to an online platform).
-Her work was also published in LUST, a digital zine for The Killer And a Sweet Thang and received an endowed internship at the National Museum of Women in the Arts in Washington D.C..
+Her first solo show featuring Q&A opened in October 2020 in the Pinkard Gallery (due to Covid-19, it was moved to an online platform).
+Her work was also featured in Straits Times and was the recipient of the Jan Meyer Photography Traveling Fellowship '21.

 Gianna's commercial work lies in fashion and beauty.
 She has worked with luxury skin care brands to up and coming designers to small companies.
 Through her knowledge behind the scenes as a fibres maker, she brings a unique perspective to photographing fashion and beauty.
 With a focus on pushing for true inclusivity and diversity, Gianna's commercial work paints a unique picture from the industry norm.